Roopana/Distributed-Systems/Pub-Sub System Java RMI/readme.md

 - b. __Deregister__ (string): no return
 - c. __GetList__ (string): returns list of active servers + contact information as a string

-__UDP message format__
-Depending on the RPC format (RPC/RMI), the group server should use different arguments for the UDP message.
+__UDP message format__: Depending on the RPC format (RPC/RMI), the group server should use different arguments for the UDP message.
 You will use a single string in both cases:

 - __For RPC:__ [“Register;RPC;IP;Port;ProgramID;Version”] [“Deregister;RPC;IP;Port”] [“GetList;RPC;IP;Port”]
 - __For java RMI:__ [“Register;RMI;IP;Port;BindingName;Port for RMI”] [“Deregister;RMI;IP;Port”] [“GetList;RMI;IP;Port”]

-__GetList output format__
-For GetList, the registry will return the list of other servers in both cases as a UDP message.
+__GetList output format__: For GetList, the registry will return the list of other servers in both cases as a UDP message.
 This format will also be a string:

 - __For RPC:__ [“IP;ProgramID;Version;IP;ProgramID;Version;IP;ProgramID;Version... and so on”]
 - __For java RMI:__ [“IP;BindingName;Port;IP;BindingName;Port;IP;BindingName;Port ... and so on”] You can assume that the length of the returned server list will not exceed 1024 bytes.